Clyde Walkway: Crossford to New Lanark

-This section, which is 11 km long, is argued by lots to be the most attractive section of the path.
-The path proceeds through open country along the banks of the River Clyde.
+This section, which is 11 km long, is commonly regarded as the most attractive section of the walkway.
+The path proceeds through furth riverine countryside dotted with areas of settlement along the banks of the River Clyde.
 It first passes Stonybyres Hydroelectric Station.
-This was built in 1927.
-The falls here are 21 m high and migrating salmon and sea trout cannot get any higher up the river.
-After passing Lanark (founded 1180) the path enters the UNESCO World Heritage village of New Lanark.
-The village and mills were built in the 18th century to harness the power of the River Clyde to process cotton.
-It is now a restored industrial village in a rural setting.
-Beyond the village the path enters the Falls of Clyde Nature Reserve and passes the Bonnington Hydroelectric Station, and the remaining three Falls of Clyde.
+This came into operation in 1927.
+The Stonebyres Linn here - one of the four 'Falls of Clyde' - are 21 m high.
+This marks the upper limit on the Clyde for migrating salmon and sea trout, as they cannot overcome the height of the cascade.
+After passing Lanark town (Royal Burgh granted 1180) the path enters the UNESCO World Heritage Site of New Lanark.
+The village and mills here were mostly built in the late 18th century to harness the power of the River Clyde in order to process cotton using mechanised means.
+The site is now a restored museum, hotel and events venue as well as residential accommodation in the wider village.
+Beyond the village the path enters the Falls of Clyde Nature Reserve beside the second Falls of Clyde - Dundaff Linn.
+Here the route passes the Bonnington Hydroelectric Station, and the remaining two Falls of Clyde.
 The most spectacular of these is the 28 m high Corra Linn.

+This 'upper' Falls of Clyde section of the walkway incorporates the designed landscape of Bonnington, and connects with a wider path network through other estates, such as Corehouse.
+The area is concentrated in archaeological features, including formal viewpoints, disused bridges, Lady Mary's Well, Lady Mary's Steps, Wallaces Cave, Wallaces Leap, and the Bonnington Pavilion or 'Hall of Mirrors' constructed in 1708.

-The path ends in open countryside at the top fall, Bonnington Linn, where there is a dam to divert water to the power station.
+The path ends in open countryside at the topmost of the falls - Bonnington Linn - where there is a dam and sluice diverts water to the power station downhill.
 Lanark railway station is approximately 1.5 mi from New Lanark.
 The station is one of the termini of the Argyle Line.